christophergandrud/datafest2017_rep_research_tools/README.md

 ## Prerequisites

-The session assumes a basic familiarity with R (e.g. can install packages, source files, and so on).
+- Prior knowledge: basic familiarity with R (e.g. can install packages, source files, and so on).

+- Have a laptop with the following software installed:

+    + R and RStudio

+    + `rmarkdown` package for R

+    + GitHub Desktop/GitHub account

+    + LaTeX (if you want to output to PDFs)

+- Working internet connection

 ## Checklist of skills you will learn